Birxuo/BirxuoAI/README.md

-# BIRXUO AI ON
+# BIRXUO

 **Unlock the Power of AI – Seamlessly.**

-BIRXUO AI ON is a cutting-edge web application that brings advanced AI capabilities to your fingertips.
+BIRXUO  is a cutting-edge web application that brings advanced AI capabilities to your fingertips.
 Built with modern web technologies, it offers an intuitive interface designed for scalability and high performance.

 ---